w3c/wai-media-guide/description.md

 (Ensure the files are integrated with the player on the web page.)

-### Video with Space &mdash; Creating a Separate Described Video - If Descriptions Fit in Audio Spaces
+### Video with Space &ndash; Creating a Separate Described Video - If Descriptions Fit in Audio Spaces

 This applies if the descriptions do fit in the spaces, as described in [Space in audio above](#space)_.
 It requires skills and software for audio recording and video editing.
 Depending on the player that you are using, you might need video software to regenerate the video.